unaschneck/pydar/README.md

 ## Quickstart: PYDAR

-Cassini-Huygens was an [orbiter around Saturn and its moons](https://science.nasa.gov/mission/cassini/), originally lauched in 1997.
+Cassini-Huygens was an [orbiter around Saturn and its moons](https://science.nasa.gov/mission/cassini/), originally launched in 1997.
 Cassini ran successfully for years before it was purposefully burned up in Saturn's upper atmosphere to avoid potential contamination of Saturn's moons .
 As the orbiter passed over Titan in dozens of flybys gigabits of data were recorded and sent back

 All Cassini data for Titan is organized and retrieved based on [flyby observation numbers or ID numbers](https://solarsystem.nasa.gov/missions/cassini/mission/tour/flybys/?page=0&per_page=40&order=publish_date+desc%2Ccreated_at+desc&search=&tags=cassini%3Aflybys).
 Pydar makes it easy to find and view relevant flybys based on a time range, latitude/longitude position, or a feature name